arangodb/arangodb/Documentation/Books/AQL/Functions/Geo.md

 `GEO_DISTANCE(geoJSONA, geoJSONB) → double`

-Return the distance between two GeoJSON objects, measured from the **centroid** of each shape (For a list of supported Types see TODO).
+Return the distance between two GeoJSON objects, measured from the **centroid** of each shape (For a list of supported Types see [geo index page](../../Manual/Indexing/Geo.html#GeoJSON)).
 - **geoJSONA** first GeoJSON object
 - **geoJSONB** second GeoJSON object.
 - returns **double**: the distance between the centroid points of the two objects.